-Brassicae are a family of over 30 common leafy vegetables including the popular cabbage, cauliflower, kale, broccoli, brüssel sprouts, turnips, collards, rapini and kohlrabi among their group, and.
-Many of the leafy Brassicas like Kale and Collard greens are distinguished by a cross-like four petals and four sepals (outer covering of the flower) flower structure.
-They are members of the mustard family and edible plants in that grouping are called Cruciferous Vegetables.
-These have an extensively long history from turnips being depicted in ancient French cave etchings to the ancient Greeks use of broccoli and the cabbages used by Europeans over 4,000 years ago.
-Brassicas are one of the most dominant food crops in the world and the most important crop of cool weather climates.
-They are high in sulfur content giving them a characteristic pungent flavor.
+Brassicas are a family of over 30 common leafy vegetables including the popular cabbage, cauliflower, kale, broccoli, brüssel sprouts, turnips, collards, rapini and kohlrabi among their group.
+Many of the leafy Brassicas like Kale and Collard greens are distinguished by a cross-like four petals and four sepals (outer covering of the flower).

 How to Grow Brassicas

-All Brassica crops do well in partial shade and fertile non-acidic well-drained soil and grow best at temperatures between 40-75 degrees.
+All Brassica crops do well in partial shade and fertile non-acidic well-drained soil and grow best at temperatures between 4-24 degrees C (40-75 degrees C).
 Most varieties are easy to grow with the exception of the cauliflower which needs more care and is sensitive to temperature changes.

-The bed is best prepared in the fall by digging in a generous amount of manure or compost and removing obstacles.
+Prepare the bed in the fall by digging in a generous amount of manure or compost and removing obstacles.

 Work a general fertilizer (20-20-20) into the soil before planting as these vegetables are heavy feeders.
-An additional application of a balanced fertilizer would be helpful about 4 weeks after planting.
+I recommend an additional application of a balanced fertilizer about 4 weeks after planting.
 Most of these vegetables are excessive leaf producers so plants not appearing to be growing well might benefit from a feeding of high nitrogen fertilizer.

-Brassica varieties often have long growing seasons so are best suited to planting seedlings rather than direct seeding.
+Brassica varieties often have long growing seasons so they are best suited to planting seedlings rather than direct seeding.
 Distance in spacing seedlings varies between varieties.
 Follow the instruction posted on the seed packet.
 Start seeds eight to ten weeks before planting outside.